Flu season, and the potential for missed time from school, work and family activities, is around the corner.

 According to the Centers for Disease Control and Prevention, the flu is a highly contagious illness caused by the influenza viruses that infect the respiratory system.
 It can cause mild to severe illness and sometimes even lead to death.

-“As with any illness, it’s important to follow steps to protect you and your loved ones from contracting the virus,” said Chad Sherwood M.D., chief medical officer at Urgent Team Family of Urgent Care & Walk-in Centers.
+“As with any illness, it’s important to follow steps to protect you and your loved ones from contracting the virus,” said Sherwood Urgent Care’s Chad Sherwood, M.D.

 - Get vaccinated.
 “The best way to protect against the flu is to use preventive measures, such as the flu shot,” stressed Dr. Sherwood.
 “Even when a vaccine is not a perfect match for a flu strain it still benefits the recipient by decreasing the intensity and duration of the illness and preventing complications.”